Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 - Calories: 140

-The balance of vitamin A, D, fat, and protein is unique to eggs.
+The balance of vitamins A, D, fat, and protein is unique to eggs.
 Thus, they are the ideal way to absorb retinol.

 And please do not remove the egg yolk, as that is where most of the nutrients are hiding.